rodrigoalmeida2/rodrigoalmeida2/README.md

 ## ABOUT ME

-Information Systems student at the Federal University of Pará (UFPA), currently in the 7th semester.
-I had the opportunity to work as an IT intern at the Pro-Rectory of Education at UFPA, using skills in automation, web development, analysis and data processing using pandas and Python.
+Information Systems student at the Federal University of Pará (UFPA), currently in the 8th semester.
+I'm current working as a backend developer in SEAP(State Secretariat for Penitentiary Administration of Pará), using PHP and Laravel.
 In the research area, I worked as a scholarship holder (PIVIC) at the Electrical Engineering center at UFPA, focusing on the study of optical networks with Java.

 ## TECHNOLOGIES